abridger/web-typography/web-typography.md

 An en dash or N dash is typically the width of the capital N character in a given typeface.
 En dashes indicates range of values (eg. 2014&ndash;2015) or connection between words (eg. Anglo&ndash;American relations), both unspaced.
 It can also be used parenthetically,, with spaces (eg. She looked &ndash; with deep regret &ndash; at the terrible punctuation).
 En dashes are much more common in the UK, and em dashes are rarely used.
 * N dash: `&ndash;` or `&#8211;`

 An em dash or M dash is typically the width of the capital M character in a given typeface.
-Em dashes are much more common in the US, where they are used un-spaced to break up parts of a sentence/in place of parentheses (eg. She looked&mdash;with deep regret&ndash;at the terrible punctuation).
+Em dashes are much more common in the US, where they are used un-spaced to break up parts of a sentence/in place of parentheses (eg. She looked&mdash;with deep regret&mdash;at the terrible punctuation).
 * M dash: `&mdash;` or `&#8212;`

 [Practical Typography] [3]